 Throughout the first half of the degree students are introduced to a range of medicine related topics such as physiology, pharmacology, biochemistry, the nervous system, circulation and breathing, nutrition, global health and human reproduction.

 Entry requirements to a Medicine Degree can vary depending on the university that you are applying to, and you are advised to check with the university you are applying to for a full list of entry requirements.
-Some of the top universities for medicine will have significantly higher entry requirements and these include the University of Cambridge, University of Oxford, University College London, University of Dundee and Keele University.

 At these universities the entry requirements from A Levels range between A*A*A – AAA with Biology being a specific A Level requirement.
 Some universities will also only accept students with A Level qualifications in other sciences and mathematics.